chrisbroski/polymath/notes.md

     FunctionName2: f(x) = 2x

-Functions can only have one parameter, but since you can use JSON, that complexity
+Functions can only have one parameter, but since you can use JSON, you can pack as much complexity as you like into it.
+Curly brackets are optional in function declarations and invocations.

+    FunctionName3: f(x: 5, a: [1, 2, 3], more: {stuff: 'a'})
+        arg.x.desc: 'A real important number'
+        arg.a.desc: 'A list of numbers.
+Will use the second.' arg.more.stuff.desc: 'Optional.'

+        = x + a[2]

 ###Public Functions

-A function that is built to be accessed outside of its module must be explicitly declared (somehow.)
+A function that is built to be accessed outside of its module must be explicitly declared.
+(Somehow.
+I like Erlang's export syntax.)

+    export(FunctionName1, FunctionName3)

 ###Identifiers
 Constants start with a capital letter, variables with a small (cannot start with a number)